-When it comes to burning chest fat and losing man boobs, while at the same time, growing muscle and sculpting an unstoppable masculine chest, this one exercise is perhaps the best I’ve ever known.
-It’s far better than bench presses, pushups, cable crossovers, dumbbell flys and the like.
+When it comes to burning chest fat and losing man boobs, while at the same time, growing muscle and sculpting an unstoppable manly chest, chest dips are perhaps the best I've ever known.
+They're far better than the bench press, pushups, cable crossovers, and dumbbell flys.

 I was first convinced about using this exercise when I learned about a guy called Vince Gironda.
 Now let me tell you a little about Vince.
 Vince was a bodybuilding legend who was known as the ‘Iron Guru', and known for getting his clients big and ripped in record time.

 For 50 years, he trained more champion physique competitors than anyone in the business.
 He trained some of the most famous bodybuilders, as well as some of the world's best actors and actresses.
 He was also known to get great results with regular Joes like you and me.

 Vince was the “go-to” guy for absolutely anyone who wanted to get into shape.
 Now you could argue that there were and are plenty of other guys around who know a lot about training, but Vince was different.